lbryio/lbry.com/content/faq/appreciation.md

 Public contributions are crucial for the development and continued success of the LBRY application and network.
 Whether it's a good suggestion, a code submission, a thorough bug report or just raising awareness of LBRY, each strengthens the community and network.

-Providing you with a tip, in LBRY Credits (LBC), is our recognition and appreciation for your time and effort.
+Providing you with LBRY Credits (LBC) is our recognition and appreciation for your time and effort.
 This bonus is completely optional and can be redeemed at your discretion.

-## How do I redeem my tip?
+## What's next?

 You already completed the hard part, so we'll try to make this as easy as possible.